Related Content

 Introducing SNCF Connect:

-SNCF Connect is the new website for French rail tickets, hence ShowMeTheJourney's guide to what to look out for when making a booking.
+SNCF Connect is the relatively new website for French rail tickets, hence ShowMeTheJourney's guide to what to look out for when making a booking.

 Though some less obvious key features when booking on SNCF Connect, which are also different to the norm when booking European train tickets, are: